 Valeo's business strategy is to develop (primarily through in-licensing or similar arrangements and also through targeted acquisitions) a diversified portfolio of branded pharmaceutical products for commercialization in Canada.
-Valeo's current strategic focus is on the acquisition and distribution of pharmaceuticals that address unmet medical needs in Neurology, Oncology, Women's Health and Hospital products.
+Valeo's current strategic focus is on the acquisition and distribution of pharmaceuticals that address unmet medical needs in Neurology, Oncology, and Hospital Specialty products.